ashish10alex/vscode-dataform-tools/packages/npm/README.md

 import {DataformTools} from "@ashishalex/dataform-tools"

 const client = new DataformTools("your-gcp-project-id", "europe-west2")
-client.writeFile("repository-name", "my-workspace", "relative/path/to/file/in/workspace.sql", "select 1 as a");
+client.writeFile("repository-name", "workspace-name", "relative/path/to/file/in/workspace.sql", "select 1 as a");
 ```

 ### Installs NPM packages in a Dataform workspace.